AVS file extension - Stardent AVS X bitmap image file

 Company or developer:

-XnView MP is the enhanced version of XnView Classic.
-It is a free (for non-commercial purposes) powerful cross-platform media browser, viewer and converter.
-Compatible with more than 500 formats.
-It works on Windows, Linux and macOS.
+A free (for non-commercial purposes) powerful cross-platform media browser, viewer and converter.
+Compatible with more than 500 formats and also supports export to 70 different file formats.
+It works on Windows, Linux and macOS (OS X).

 List of software applications associated to the .avs file extension